wannesm/dtaidistance/README.md

 - `max_length_diff`: Return infinity if difference in length of two series is larger.
 - `penalty`: Penalty to add if compression or expansion is applied (on top of the distance).
 - `psi`: Psi relaxation to ignore begin and/or end of sequences (for cylical sequencies) [2].
+- `use_pruning`: Prune computations based on the Euclidean upper bound.

 #### DTW Distance Measure all warping paths